amadi5892/Space_Battle/README.md

 ### Step 9:
 > Add visuals

-## Nots for Thinking:
+## ***Notes for Thinking:***
-> Create a contianer for the view, extend it past the viewport.
+ * Create a contianer for the view, extend it past the viewport.
 This should create our racetrack that extends beyond the width of the screen.

+ * #### Movement Visuals:
+    * Set finish line to a position off the screen.
+Ex: -50px
+    * Move finish line towards the cars(center sreen).
+Ex: current_position_ + speed(movement); offset from the right
+    * Cars should be set to an absolut position.
+Track should be set to a relative position.

+* #### Visual Effects:
+    * if statement for objects going out of the container